lg-ustb/DecOT/README.md

 * python DecOT.py --random_gauss_test --genes 100 --types 5 --mixtures 10

-The above is to use DecOT on the command line.
-You can also install the DecOT package and directly call the functions in it.
+You can download our source code and use DecOT in command line or install the DecOT package and directly call the functions in it:

+        python setup.py install